awslabs/amazon-eks-ami/README.md

 configured so that Packer can make calls to AWS API operations on your behalf.
 For more information, see [Authentication](https://www.packer.io/docs/builders/amazon.html#specifying-amazon-credentials) in the Packer documentation.

-**Note**
-The default instance type to build this AMI is an `m4.large` and does not qualify for the AWS free tier.
-You are charged for any instances created when building this AMI.

 ## Building the AMI